-Whether there would be any impacts on these designations is not known at this stage, as it would be dependent on the alignment selected for the bypasses and other works around the settlements.
-Moreover, the scale of the effects would be dependent on the design and alignment of the bypasses and further environmental assessment would be required as the design progresses.
+Whether there would be any impacts on these designations is not known at this stage.
+Moreover, the scale of the effects would be dependent on the design and location of the works and further environmental assessment would be undertaken as the designs progress.
 The statutory environmental bodies in Scotland would be consulted about the need and scope of future environmental assessment.